ublue-os/website/docs/images/bazzite/installation.md

 - KDE Plasma's default interface has a traditional and familiar layout.
 - Highly customizable.
 - Uses Qt for GUI.
-- Fedora Kinoite & SteamOS uses KDE Plasma.
+- Fedora Kinoite & SteamOS use KDE Plasma.

 ### GNOME